princeus93/CapstoneProject/README.md

 <h1> Matching Marvel Mania</h1>

-This is a simple matching game designed to entertain and train your brain.
+This is a simple matching game designed to entertain.

 <h2>Table of Contents</h2>